 - I have warned you beforehand.
 And as I did while being present the second time, and though being absent now, I warn the men who have sinned beforehand and all the rest: that if I come to the same behavior again, I won’t spare anyone,

 - since you seek proof that the Anointed – who isn’t weak toward you but powerful among you – speaks in me.

 - For also, He was crucified from weakness but He lives by God’s power.
 For also, we are weak in Him but we will live with Him by God’s power in you.

-- But I hope you know that we’re tested and proved not counterfeit.(71)“tested and proved… …counterfeit” is one word in Greek, here combined with a negative (not).
+- But I hope that you will know that we’re tested and proved not counterfeit.3“tested and proved… …counterfeit” is one word in Greek, here combined with a negative (not).
 See note on previous verse.

 - For we don’t have any power against the truth, but for the truth.

 - For we rejoice when we’re weak but you’re strong.
 And we pray for your completion in this.

 - Because of this, I write these things while being absent so while being present I won’t treat you severely, according to the authority that the Lord gave me to build up and not to tear down.

 - Finally brothers, rejoice!
 Be perfected, be encouraged, be of the same mind, be at peace; and the God of ^love and peace will be with you.